 Presidents Who Served Through the Years

-Learn more about the 23 individuals who have served Augustana through its 159-year history.
+Learn more about the 23 individuals who have served Augustana since 1860:

 1863-1869: Rev. Tuve N. Hasselquist, the second president, convinced the church that the College should be moved to Paxton, Illinois to take advantage of a land offer by the Illinois Central Railroad.

 1869-1870: Rev. August Weenaas served only one year as the school's third president in Marshall, Wisconsin, leaving with his seminary students.
-He eventually became the first president of Augsburg College in Minneapolis.
+He eventually became the first president of Augsburg College in Minneapolis, Minnesota.

 1870-1876: John J. Anderson was actually the principal of Marshall Academy but has historically been considered the fourth president.